Have you ever considered visiting Dubai during Ramadan?

 VISA FOR DUBAI

 You can apply for Dubai Visa online without any hassles.
 Depending on the purpose and duration of the trip, one can apply visa for 14 days, 30 days, or 90 days.
 Due to Covid, the visa fee includes an insurance fee along with the normal visa fee.
-The Visa fee varies based on the duration of your trip to Dubai.
+Dubai Visa Online fee varies based on the duration of your trip to Dubai.

 WHAT NOT TO DO IN DUBAI DURING RAMADAN